-SAMHSA: Prevalence of mental illness in U.S. stable in 2011December 5th, 2012 in Psychology & Psychiatry /
+SAMHSA: Prevalence of mental illness in U.S. stable in 2011December 5, 2012 in Medicine & Health / Psychology & Psychiatry

 (HealthDay)—In 2011, nearly one in five adults in the United States reported any mental illness (AMI), and one in twenty suffered from serious mental illness (SMI), according to a Nov.
 29 report published by the Substance Abuse and Mental Health Services Administration (SAMHSA).

 Researchers from SAMHSA, located in Rockville, Md., investigated trends in mental health using data from the 2011 National Survey on Drug Use and Health: Mental Health Findings report.
 Data were collected from approximately 65,750 individuals aged 12 years or older.

 The authors note that an estimated 45.6 million adults in the United States had AMI in 2011, representing 19.6 percent, an estimate which has remained stable since 2008.
 Five percent of U.S. adults had SMI in the past year, similar to estimates since 2009.
 Women were more likely than men to have AMI in the past year.
 Compared to those without mental illness, more adults with AMI had substance use disorders in the past year; this was particularly so for those with SMI.
 An estimated 3.7 percent of adults had serious thoughts of suicide; 1.0 percent made suicide plans; and 1.1 million attempted suicide.
 In 2011, 13.6 percent of the overall adult population received mental health services, unchanged from 2010.
 Among youth, depression was the most common reason for using mental health services, with 8.2 percent of 12- to 17-year-olds having major depressive episodes (MDEs).
 Youth with MDEs in the past year were more likely to use illicit drugs and have a substance use disorder.